 - Hacking.
 Whether your account is hacked or the company as a whole, Cryptocurrency puts a lot of responsibility on you as the end user.
 2FA and text messages can be hijacked for verification.
 Phishing scams are rampant.
 You really need to be incredibly careful and cautious as you use any of the cryptocurrency platforms.
 I’ve found convenience breeds opportunity.
 Don’t feel like 2FA?
 Want a lazy password?
 You’re setting yourself up for massive heartbreak.

-- Buy Bitcoin from Paybis
+- Buy Bitcoin on Paybis